rodelrebucas/webpack-setup-guides/webpack-react/README.md

 - "style-loader" - Adds CSS to the DOM by injecting a <style> tag
 - "sass-loader" - Loads a Sass/SCSS file and compiles it to CSS.
 - "html-webpack-plugin" - generate HTML, supports on demand .css and .js files automatically added to your HTML files on demand
+- "postcss-loader" - PostCSS is a tool for transforming styles with JS plugins.
+Used only auto prefixer
+- "webpack-md5-hash" - generate hash with only changed files.

 B. Installation